 - Study at least two hours for every hour in class.
 Consider joining or forming a study group.
 That is also a good way to meet people, have fun learning, and make new friends.

-- Create a good study environment, Quiet is good as well as few distractions...such as the library or Academic Assistance Center.
+- Create a good study environment, Quiet is good as well as few distractions...such as the library or Academic Success Center.

 - Be an active reader by always having a pen in hand to underline and make marginal notes.